 2.3.1.
 SELECTION OF PROPOSALS FORMULATED BY THE ADVISORY COMMITTEE

 The Advisory Committee is composed of foreign and national experts.
-A balance is sought between the national experts of the FSIs, of Belgian universities/research institutes, and Federal departments.
+A balance is sought between the national experts of the FSIs, of Belgian universities/research institutes.

 Each Advisory Committee will receive the following documents: